tjindrak/english-for-designers/02_first_impressions/case_study_by_images.md

 *I often repeat this sentence to myself after the Polepšovna project.
 Gee, I wonder why.*

-But in retrospect, I think that the team building a new concept that is unprecedented in Prague was absolutely great.
+But in retrospect, I think the team was absolutely great.
+We built a concept that hasn't been done in Prague yet.

 > Of course, it's good to learn from problems and put them behind us, so...
 #### **What exactly is the Polehouse?**